AryanMishra1789/Blog-Webapp/README.md

 # 📝 BlogX

-A full-stack MERN blog application that allows users to create, and interact with blog posts in a modern, visually appealing interface. with a beautiful glassmorphism design, featuring user authentication, post management, and real-time interactions.
+A full-stack MERN blog application that allows users to create, and interact with blog posts in a modern, visually appealing interface with a beautiful glassmorphism design, featuring user authentication, post management, and real-time interactions.

 This application provides a complete blogging experience where users can register accounts, write and publish articles, engage with content through comments and likes, and manage their own posts with full CRUD operations.